saulostopa/node-api-clean-architecture/README.md

 * Run `yarn test`
 * Configure your keys in `./.env` for AWS to send email and storage user avatar

+# Work infos

+* You need register users to receive bookings
+* You need register users to make bookings sending id of professional booking
+* You need send bookings from customer user after has logged

 # Other infos

 * Node version 14.17.4 (LTS)
 * NPM version 6.14.14